mucosal-immunology-lab/nf-mucimmuno/scRNAseq/README.md

 Contains the outputs for each sample from STARsolo, including various log files and package version information.

 The main output of interest here is a folder called `{sample}.Solo.out`, which houses subfolders called `Gene`, `GeneFull_Ex50pAS`, and `Velocyto`.
 It is this main folder for each sample that is added to `export_files.tar.gz`.
-* As you will use the gene count data from `GeneFull_Ex50pAS` downstream, it is a good idea to check the `Summary.csv` within this folder for each sample to ensure mapping was successful.
+* As you will use the gene count data from `GeneFull_Ex50pAS` downstream, it is a good idea to check the `Summary.csv` within this folder for each sample to ensure mapping was successful (or use the utility script above).
   * One of the key values to inspect is `Reads With Valid Barcodes`, which should be >0.8 (indicating at least 80% of reads had valid barcodes).
   * If you note that this value is closer to 0.02 (i.e. ~2% had valid barcodes), you should double-check to make sure you specified the correct BD Rhapsody beads version.
 For instance, if you specified `BD_Enhanced_V1` but actually required `BD_Enhanced_V2`, the majority of your reads will not match the whitelist, and therefore the reads will be considered invalid.